Skilled South Carolina Construction Accident Attorneys Help You After a Work-Related Injury

 and many other types of accidents are common to construction site work.
 These businesses should make sure these accidents are prevented by inspecting the site and equipment before work begins, complying with federal and state safety laws, and making sure that the safety of the worker comes first.

-A South Carolina construction accident lawyer at McGowan, Hood & Felder, LLC, helps injured victims get their lives back on track.
+A South Carolina construction accident lawyer at McGowan, Hood, Felder & Phillips, LLC, helps injured victims get their lives back on track.
 Our lawyers have obtained millions in settlements and jury verdicts on behalf of our injured clients.
 We work to get justice for injured workers and people passing through a site by determining the cause of the accident.
 Once we can prove liability, our lawyers fight to get our clients full damages for their pain and suffering, medical expenses, and lost wages from responsible companies.
 We fight aggressively for all injured victims and the families of workers who die due to construction site negligence.

 Common types of construction accidents